ellakoa/postcard-poem/content/posts/kaleidoscope-of-butterflies.md

   a sheltered slope and watch.
 It never took long for a myriad of butterflies and other insects to frequent the abundant surrounding flowers.

   One particular year the timing and weather were perfect, flying low over a sheltered slope were thousands of blue butterflies, it went from saying, there's one, there's one, to silence as it became apparent something rather special was happening.
-Being surrounded by so many delicate creatures at once was awe-inspiring.
+Being surrounded by so many delicate creatures at once was breathtaking.
 collection: Wonderful Britain
 aspect: landscape
 image: /img/butterflies-orchids-2-1-.jpg